jordanmpalmer/Ramshorn5e/9. Misc/SRD/Chapter 15 - Running the Game.md

 ### Curing Madness

-A [[calm emotions]] spell can suppress the effects of madness, while a [[lesser restoration]] spell can rid a character of a short-term or long-term madness.
-Depending on the source of the madness, [[remove curse]] or [[dispel evil and good]] might also prove effective.
-A [[greater restoration]] spell or more powerful magic is required to rid a character of indefinite madness.
+A [[Calm Emotions]] spell can suppress the effects of madness, while a [[Lesser Restoration]] spell can rid a character of a short-term or long-term madness.
+Depending on the source of the madness, [[Remove Curse]] or [[Dispel Evil and Good]] might also prove effective.
+A [[Greater Restoration]] spell or more powerful magic is required to rid a character of indefinite madness.